 - 1 Remove the front bezel, if attached.
-See "Removing the Bezel" on page 50. - Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - Detach all cables from the front and rear of the system - If the system is a tower system, place it on its side on top of a work surface. - 5 Open the system.
-See "Opening the System" on page 53. - Disconnect any cables attached to expansion cards in the expansion-bay bracket. - 7 Remove all of the cooling fans.
-See "Removing and Installing a Fan" on page 65 and "Removing or Installing the Cooling Shroud Fan" on page 66. - Remove the center and rear fan brackets.
-See "Removing the Center Fan Bracket" on page 81 and "Removing the Back Fan Bracket" on page 82. - Remove the memory cooling shroud. - Remove all expansion cards from the expansion bay.
-See "Removing an Expansion Card" on page 70. - Disconnect the SAS controller daughter card from the system board socket connector: 11 - Push outward on the plastic guide rails and gently pull up on the card edges until the card-edge connector clears the socket. - Leave the SAS controller daughter card in the expansion-bay bracket.
+See "Removing the Bezel" on page 46. - Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - Detach all cables from the front and rear of the system - Open the system.
+See "Opening the System" on page 48. - Disconnect any cables attached to expansion cards in the expansion-bay bracket. - Remove all of the cooling fans.
+See "Removing and Installing a Fan" on page 53 and "Removing and Installing the Cooling Shroud Fan" on page 54. - 7 Remove the memory cooling shroud.
+See "Removing the Cooling Shroud" on page 80. - Remove the center and rear fan brackets.
+See "Removing the Center Fan Bracket" on page 82 and "Removing the Back Fan Bracket" on page 83. - Remove all expansion cards from the expansion bay.
+See "Removing an Expansion Card" on page 59. - If present, disconnect the SAS RAID controller daughter card from the system board socket connector: - Push outward on the plastic guide rails and gently pull up on the card edges until the card-edge connector clears the socket.

-- 12 If a RAC card is present in the system, disconnect the RAC cables from the system board.
-Leave the RAC card attached to the expansion-bay bracket. - Squeeze the metal tabs on the ends of the RAC cable connector and gently work the connector out of the socket. - 13 Remove the expansion-bay bracket: - a Pull inward on the latch on the left side of the bracket along the system chassis wall. - b Pull the bracket slightly forward to free the bracket from the chassis tabs and lift the bracket up and out of the chassis. - 14 Remove the TOE key, if present.
-See Figure 6-2. - 15 Disconnect all cables from the connectors on the front edge of the system board. - CAUTION: The DIMMs are hot to the touch for some time after the system has been powered down.
+- b Remove the SAS RAID controller daughter card from the expansion-bay bracket and set aside for later reinstallation. - 11 If a RAC card is present in the system, disconnect the RAC cables from the system board.
+Leave the RAC card attached to the expansion-bay bracket. - Squeeze the metal tabs on the ends of the RAC cable connector and gently work the connector out of the socket. - 12 Remove the expansion-bay bracket: - a Pull inward on the latch on the left side of the bracket along the system chassis wall while pulling upward on the plunger at the rear of the system. - b Pull the bracket slightly forward to free the bracket from the chassis tabs and lift the bracket up and out of the chassis. - 13 Remove the TOE key, if present.
+See Figure 6-2. - 14 Disconnect all cables from the connectors on the front edge of the system board. - CAUTION: The DIMMs are hot to the touch for some time after the system has been powered down.
 Allow time for the DIMMs to cool before handling them.
-Handle the DIMMs by the card edges and avoid touching the DIMM components. - 16 Remove the memory modules.
-See "Removing Memory Modules" on page 87. - 17 Remove the CPU processor(s).
-See "Replacing a Processor" on page 89. - 18 To remove the system board: - a Lift up the blue retention pin and slide the system board toward the front of the system to disengage the board from the hooks on the chassis.
-See Figure 3-33. - b Lift the system board out of the system chassis.
+Handle the DIMMs by the card edges and avoid touching the DIMM components. - 15 Remove the memory modules.
+See "Removing Memory Modules" on page 88. - 16 Remove the processor(s).
+See "Replacing a Processor" on page 91. - 17 To remove the system board: - a Lift up the retention pin and grasp the front end of the system board tray.
+Slide the system board toward the front of the system disengaging the board from the hooks on the chassis.
+See Figure 3-28. - Slide the board toward the back of the system, then tilt the left side of the board upward and use the system board handles to lift the system board out of the system chassis.
+See Figure 3-28.

-Figure 3-33.
+Figure 3-28.
 Removing the System Board